 The Salida Trail Ecological Restoration Project evolved out of grassroots efforts by landowners adjacent to one block of the trail and Ditch Creek to remove invasive weeds along the trail and replace them with perennial native plants in order to restore the creek to natural habitat and beautify a formerly industrial section of the trail.

-Over the past few years, the project has grown into to a cooperative habit-restoration project involving the City of Salida, Salida-area Parks, Open-space and Trails, Greater Arkansas River Nature Association, Land Trust of the Upper Arkansas, Southwest Conservation Corps (SCC), and Chaffee County.
+Over the past few years, the project has grown into to a cooperative habitat-restoration project involving the City of Salida, Salida-area Parks, Open-space and Trails, Greater Arkansas River Nature Association, Central Colorado Conservancy, Southwest Conservation Corps (SCC), and Chaffee County.
 These groups have now incorporated the larger trail system, creating the Salida Trail Ecological Restoration Project.
 The project has won an award from Audubon Rockies and been recognized by The Nature Conservancy as a model for habitat restoration.

 Unlike a traditional, mowed-lawn, park-like setting, in this restored mountain prairie, tall grasses, shrubs and trees may grow near or right up to the side of the trail.
 Dead shrubs and trees may also be left undisturbed.
 These plants, living or dead, provide valuable habitat to wildlife, birds and pollinators, and are very helpful for out-competing native weeds.